Tropical ideals do not realise all Bergman fans: Introduction

 An ideal in a polynomial ring over a field with a non-Archimedean valuation gives rise to a tropical variety, either by taking all weight vectors whose initial ideals do not contain a monomial or, equivalently if the field and the value group are large enough \cite{Draisma06a}*{Theorem 4.2}, by applying the coordinate-wise valuation to all points in the zero set of the ideal.
 In the middle of this construction sits a {\em tropical ideal}, obtained by applying the valuation to all polynomials in the ideal.
 This ideal is a purely tropical object, in that it does not know about the field or the valuation, and it contains more information than the tropical variety itself.
 For these reasons, tropical ideals, axiomatised in \cite{MR}, were proposed as the correct algebraic structures on which to build a theory of tropical schemes.
 We review the relevant definitions below.

-It was proved in \cite{MR} that tropical ideals, while not finitely generated as ideals--nor in any sense that we know of!---have a rational Hilbert series, satisfy the ascending chain condition, and define a tropical variety: a finite weighted polyhedral complex.
+It was proved in \cite{MR} that tropical ideals, while not finitely generated as ideals---nor in any sense that we know of!---have a rational Hilbert series, satisfy the ascending chain condition, and define a tropical variety: a finite weighted polyhedral complex.
+Later in \cite{MR2}, it was shown that the top-dimensional parts of these varieties are always balanced polyhedral complexes.
 This leads to the following realisability question.